GOT CHINCH BUGS? DON’T LOSE HEART.

 Background: Chinch bugs love excessive nitrogen in fertilizer and areas of drought-stressed turf.
 Plus, some populations have built up resistance to treatment over the years.
 They are a major pest in zones 8 through 10.

-Tips: The best indicator of chinch bug presence is yellow-brown, nearly dead-looking thatch patches now through late-summer.
-But just to be sure, place a coffee can with both ends removed around the suspicious area.
+Tips: The best indicator of chinch bug presence is yellow-brown, nearly dead-looking thatch patches now through late summer.
+But just to be sure, you can place a coffee can with both ends removed around the suspicious area.
 Push the can into the ground, fill it with water and watch what floats up.
-Meanwhile, avoid over watering your lawn and remove excess thatch.
-Thatch, water and excess fertilizer collect near driveways, causing this insatiable critter to pull up a chair for an all-you-can-eat St. Augustine dinner.
+Meanwhile, avoid over-watering your lawn and remove excess thatch.
+Thatch, water and excess fertilizer collect near driveways, enticing this insatiable critter to pull up a chair for an all-you-can-eat St. Augustine dinner.